duke-compsci308-spring2016/lab_rps/DESIGN.md

 1. Update the player weapon choice
 2. play
 3. updatePlayer

-Methods:
+Methods-
-shoot [makes a choice on which players' weapon wins] updatePlayer [updates the player state]
+* shoot [makes a choice on which players' weapon wins]
+* updatePlayer [updates the player state]

-The Game Class will have:
+The GamePlay Class will have:
 * 2 Players (it should be able to handle different type of players; both CPU and User)
 * DataEngine